hseligson1/app-of-apps/README.md

 ## Argo CD App of Apps pattern example

-This repo is part of the Codefresh Certification Course, where we learn about the Argo CD App of Apps pattern and how it works.
+This repo is part of the Codefresh Certification Course where we learn about the Argo CD App of Apps pattern and demonstrate how it works.

 ## Prerquisites